Compare any two graphics cards:

 Pixel Rate

-The Radeon R7 370 4G should be a bit (more or less 1%) more effective at full screen anti-aliasing than the Radeon R9 380 2G, and capable of handling higher screen resolutions while still performing well. (explain)
+The Radeon R7 370 4G will be a bit (about 1%) faster with regards to FSAA than the Radeon R9 380 2G, and also should be capable of handling higher screen resolutions while still performing well. (explain)

 Radeon R7 370 4G 31200 Mpixels/sec